Layered Separators in Minor-Closed Graph Classes with Applications: Introduction

 We further generalise this result by exploiting Robertson and Seymour's graph minor structure theorem.
-Roughly speaking, a graph $G$ is almost embeddable in a surface $\Sigma$ if by deleting a bounded number of `apex' vertices, the remaining graph can be embedded in $\Sigma$, except for a bounded number of `vortices', where crossings are allowed in a well-structured way; see \secref{Vortices} where all these terms are defined.
-Robertson and Seymour proved that every graph from a proper minor-closed class can be obtained from clique-sums of graphs that are almost embeddable in a surface of bounded Euler genus.
+Roughly speaking, a graph $G$ is almost-embeddable in a surface $\Sigma$ if by deleting a bounded number of `apex' vertices, the remaining graph can be embedded in $\Sigma$, except for a bounded number of `vortices', where crossings are allowed in a well-structured way; see \secref{Vortices} where all these terms are defined.
+Robertson and Seymour proved that every graph from a proper minor-closed class can be obtained from clique-sums of graphs that are almost-embeddable in a surface of bounded Euler genus.
 Here, apex vertices can be adjacent to any vertex in the graph.
 However, such freedom is not possible for graphs that admit layered separations of bounded width.
-For example, the planar $\sqrt{n}\times\sqrt{n}$ grid plus one dominant vertex (adjacent to every other vertex) does not admit layered separations of width $o(\sqrt{n})$ (see \secref{Vortices}).
-We define the notion of strongly almost embeddable graphs, in which apex vertices are only allowed to be adjacent to vortices and other apex vertices.
-With this restriction, we prove that graphs obtained from clique-sums of strongly almost embeddable graphs admits layered separations of bounded width (\thmref{kAlmost} in \secref{Vortices}).
-A recent structure theorem of \citet{DvoTho} says that $H$-minor-free graphs have this structure, for each apex graph $H$.
-(A graph $H$ is \emph{apex} if $H-v$ is planar for some vertex $v$.)\ We conclude that a minor-closed class $\mathcal{G}$ admits layered separations of bounded width if and only if $\mathcal{G}$ excludes some fixed apex graph.
-Then, in all the applications that we consider, we deal with (unrestricted) apex vertices separately, leading to \Oh{\log n} or $\log^{\Oh{1}}n$ bounds for every proper minor-closed family.
-These extensions depend on two tools of independent interest (rich tree decompositions and shadow complete layerings) that are presented in \secref{GeneralMinor}.
+For example, the planar $\sqrt{n}\times\sqrt{n}$ grid plus one dominant vertex (adjacent to every other vertex) does not admit layered separations of width $o(\sqrt{n})$; see \secref{Vortices}.
+We define the notion of strongly almost-embeddable graphs, in which apex vertices are only allowed to be adjacent to vortices and other apex vertices.
+With this restriction, we prove that graphs obtained from clique-sums of strongly almost-embeddable graphs admit layered separations of bounded width (\thmref{kAlmost} in \secref{Vortices}).
+A recent structure theorem of \citet{DvoTho} says that $H$-minor-free graphs have this structure, for each apex\footnote{A graph $H$ is \emph{apex} if $H-v$ is planar for some vertex $v$.} graph $H$.
+We conclude that a minor-closed class $\mathcal{G}$ admits layered separations of bounded width if and only if $\mathcal{G}$ excludes some fixed apex graph.
+Then, in all the applications that we consider, we deal with (unrestricted) apex vertices separately, leading to \Oh{\log n} or $\log^{\Oh{1}}n$ bounds for every proper minor-closed class.
+These extensions depend on two tools of independent interest (rich tree decompositions and shadow-complete layerings) that are presented in \secref{GeneralMinor}.